GIS • OPS

 service apache2 restart

 If you now visit http://qgis.example.com you should see the QGIS repository with an example plugin.
-If not, you likely have some typo or other slight mistake and it's worth comparing your files with ours or checking into Apache's error log, usually located at /var/log/apache2/error.log.
+If not, you likely have some typo or other slight mistake and it's worth comparing your files with ours or checking into Apache's error log, usually located at /var/log/apache2/error.log

 This option is not only cheaper but also much simpler, since your hosting provider takes care of all the configuration.
 Per FTP or SSH you can just copy the full contents of the phpQGISrepository's Gitlab repository into the web server folder (and delete whatever is there already) by following your provider's manual.
-You could even register a subdomain in your cPanel for qgis.example.com and follow the instructions to upload content for the subdomain's root.
-However, we never tried that and are not sure if that's supported by the majority of providers.
+You could even register a subdomain in your cPanel for qgis.example.com

 As soon as you did that, you should instantly see the QGIS repository on your registered (sub-)domain.